GyroTools/gtagora-connector-matlab/README.md

 folder.remove()
 ```

 Get all items of a folder.
-An item could for example be an exam, series or dataset
+An item could for example be an exam, series or dataset.
+Please note that the returned items are sorted by their database id.

 ```matlab
 items = folder.get_items();